Iko Iko: Louisiana Voodoo

-Louisiana Voodoo practitioners would recognize many aspects of the song as being about spirit possession.
+Louisiana Voodoo practitioners, as well as those familiar with West African religions, would recognize many aspects of the song as being about spirit possession.
 The practitioner, the horse, waves a flag representing a certain god to call that god into himself or herself.
 Setting a flag on fire is a curse.
 The man in green, who either changes personality or whose appearance is deceiving, would be recognized in Voodoo as possessed by a peaceful Rada spirit, inclining to green clothes and love magic.
 The man in red, who is being sent to kill, would likely be possessed by a vengeful Petwo spirit.

 Haitian ethnologist Milo Rigaud published a transcription in 1953 of a Voodoo chant, "Crabigne Nago".
 This chant to invoke the Voodoo mystère Ogou Shalodeh is similar to "Iko, Iko" in both pentameter and phones.Liki, liki ô!
 Liki, liki ô!